 - Ozletc’s Clepsydra – Arc and knockback damage increased.

 Most importantly, Legend Sundial has no matchmaking.
 You’ll need to start or join a fireteam if you want other Destiny 2 Guardians to help you.
-Given that you’ve got your equipment locked down, Match Game, and Extinguish, it’s best to play it safe.
-That, and having skilled and coordinated players should definitely help.
+Given that you’ve got your equipment locked, Match Game, and Extinguish, it’s best to play it safe.

 Ideal classes, loadouts, and encounter tips